kkatharinaa/quizable/README.md

 # Quizable

-Quizable is an open-source web quiz app designed to enhance interactive learning and research.
-It is seamless, simple, yet extremely effective, making it the ideal tool for conducting quizzes.
-Quizable is different from its competition thanks to its frictionless login setup and the ability to create and play quizzes immediately.
-Some of the features worth mentioning: frictionless login, importing and exporting quizzes in JSON format, joining a quiz session by inserting a code or scanning a QR code, answer statistics and a leaderboard while playing a quiz, generating a report of a played quiz (detailed analysis of participants' responses etc.), and the ability to reconnect to a previous session.
+Quizable is a web quiz app designed to enhance interactive learning and research.
+It is seamless, simple, yet extremely effective, making it the ideal tool for conducting quizzes in an academic setting.
+Quizable is different from its competitors thanks to its frictionless login and the ability to create and play quizzes immediately and without any paywalls.
+Some additional features worth mentioning include: importing and exporting quizzes in JSON format, joining a quiz session by inserting a code or simply scanning a QR code, answer statistics and a leaderboard while playing a quiz, generating a report of a played quiz (detailed analysis of participants’ responses), and the ability to reconnect after losing connection to a session.

 # How to Run and Deploy the App